Wayne Knight

 In film, he played Dennis Nedry in Jurassic Park (1993), which earned him a Saturn Award for Best Supporting Actor nomination.
-He also portrayed Pete "Piccolo" Dugan in Dead Again (1991), John Correli in Basic Instinct (1992), Stan Podolak in Space Jam (1996) and Zach Mallozzi in Rat Race (2001) and provided the voices of Tantor in Tarzan (1999), Al McWhiggin in Toy Story 2 (1999) and The Elf Elder in Tom and Jerry: The Lost Dragon (2014).
+Knight additionally acted in the films Dead Again (1991), JFK (1991), Basic Instinct (1992), To Die For (1995), Space Jam (1996), For Richer or Poorer (1997), and Rat Race (2001).
+He provided the voices of Tantor in Tarzan (1999), Al McWhiggin in Toy Story 2 (1999), and The Elf Elder in Tom and Jerry: The Lost Dragon (2014).

 Early life

-Wayne Elliot Knight was born on August 7, 1955, in New York City to a Catholic family.
-They moved to Cartersville, Georgia, where his father worked in the textile industry.
-Knight went to local schools and was a lineman on his high school's football team.
-He attended the University of Georgia but did not complete his degree until 2008.
+Wayne Elliot Knight was born on August 7, 1955, in New York City to Grace (née Monti) and William Knight.
+He was raised Catholic.
+The family moved to Cartersville, Georgia, where his father worked in the textile industry.
+Knight attended local schools and was a lineman on his high school's football team.

-Although an honours student, Knight left college just one credit shy of completing his degree to pursue his acting career.
-He received an internship at the Barter Theatre in Abingdon, Virginia, which produced repertory works.
+Knight attended the University of Georgia.
+Although an honors student, he left college one credit shy of completing his degree to pursue his acting career.
+He completed his degree in 2008.

+Career

+Early career

+Knight received an internship at the Barter Theatre in Abingdon, Virginia, which produced repertory works.
 After completing his internship, he joined the company and gained standing as an Equity actor.
-He subsequently moved to New York City and after two years landed his first role on Broadway.
+Knight subsequently moved back to his birthplace, New York City.
+After two years, he landed his first role on Broadway.
 After his time on Broadway, he also worked as a private investigator for five years.

-Career